mariorod98/ObsidianVault/🌳 The Forest/UE4 Interface.md

 virtual bool Pick();
 ```

-You can then provide a default implementation in the interface's cpp.
+You must then provide a default implementation in the interface's cpp.
 ```
 bool IPickable::Pick()
 {